carnival-data/carnival/joss/paper.md

 ### Key Features
 - a graph modeling framework that ensures graph data remain consistent
 - a data caching mechanism to ease the computational burden of data aggregation during the development process and promotes data provenance
-- a lightweight graph algorithm framework that promotes graph building recipes with automated provenance
+- a lightweight graph algorithm framework that facilitates the creation of graph building components with automated provenance tracking

 ### Uses

 #### Production of analytical data sets
 Carnival was initially developed to facilitate the production of analytical data sets for human subjects research.
-The source data repositories included a relational data warehouse accessible by SQL, a REDCap[@HARRIS2019103208; @HARRIS2009377] installation accessible by API, and manually curated data files in CSV format.
+The source data repositories included a relational data warehouse accessible by SQL, a REDCap [@HARRIS2019103208; @HARRIS2009377] installation accessible by API, and manually curated data files in CSV format.
 Data pertaining to the set of study subjects was distributed across each of these data sources.
 Using Carnival, a data pipeline was implemented to pull data from the data sources, instantiate them in a property graph, clean and harmonize them, and produce analytical data sets at required intervals.

 #### Queries over enriched data
 A key challenge of human subjects research is to locate patients to recruit to a study, frequently done by searching a research data set containing raw patient data.
 Potential recruits need to be stratified by attributes, such as age, race, and ethnicity, matched against inclusion criteria, such as the presence of a diagnosis code, and filtered by exclusion criteria, such as a treatment modality. **Carnival** has been used effectively in this area by loading the relevant raw data into a graph, stratifying and categorizing patients by the relevant criteria, then using graph traversals to extract the patients who are potential recruits[@FREEDMAN2020100086; @carnivalcohort].